Masudali23/PX4-Iris-Drone-Path-Planning-CV/README.md

     python3 path_of_your_script/drone_flight.py

 ## Notes:
--Ensure your ROS2 and MAVROS setups are correctly configured before running the project.
+- Ensure your ROS2 and MAVROS setups are correctly configured before running the project.

--Modify paths according to your local environment.
+- Modify paths according to your local environment.

 ## Results and Performance
--The drone successfully navigated the area, avoiding obstacles and detecting weed clusters with a 90% accuracy using the YOLO model.
+- The drone successfully navigated the area, avoiding obstacles and detecting weed clusters with a 90% accuracy using the YOLO model.

--The integration of real-time image processing allowed for autonomous field surveying, making the system suitable for agricultural automation tasks.
+- The integration of real-time image processing allowed for autonomous field surveying, making the system suitable for agricultural automation tasks.

--The generated heat maps provided valuable insights into weed distribution across the surveyed area.
+- The generated heat maps provided valuable insights into weed distribution across the surveyed area.

 ## Future Work
--Improve the accuracy of weed detection by training on a larger dataset.
+- Improve the accuracy of weed detection by training on a larger dataset.

--Extend the system for multi-drone coordination to cover larger areas.
+- Extend the system for multi-drone coordination to cover larger areas.

--Implement additional crop health analysis features.
+- Implement additional crop health analysis features.